awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_StartSelector.md

 Required: Yes

  **StartTimestamp**   <a name="KinesisVideo-Type-dataplane_StartSelector-StartTimestamp"></a>
-A time stamp value\.
+A timestamp value\.
 This value is required if you choose the PRODUCER\_TIMESTAMP or the SERVER\_TIMESTAMP as the `startSelectorType`\.
-The `GetMedia` API then starts with the chunk containing the fragment that has the specified time stamp\.
+The `GetMedia` API then starts with the chunk containing the fragment that has the specified timestamp\.
 Type: Timestamp
 Required: No